Tova Systems — Revenue Operations & CRM Systems for Service Businesses

 system problem.

-I build the CRM infrastructure, routing logic, and automations that stop revenue from falling through the gaps — inside real service businesses.
+I build the CRM infrastructure, routing logic, and automations that stop revenue from falling through the gaps — inside real service businesses, across every stage of the revenue cycle.

 GHL